Swee Lay Thein

-Swee Lay Thein is a Malaysian haematologist and physician-scientist who is Senior Investigator at the National Institutes of Health.
+Swee Lay Thein (born 1952) is a Malaysian haematologist and physician-scientist who is Senior Investigator at the National Institutes of Health.
 She works on the pathophysiology of haemoglobin disorders including sickle cell disease and thalassemia.

 Early life and education

-Thein was born in Kuala Lumpur, Malaysia.
+Thein was born in 1952 in Kuala Lumpur, Malaysia.
 She studied medicine in both Malaysia and the United Kingdom.
 She graduated from the University of Malaya in 1976.
 She specialised in hematology at the Royal Postgraduate Medical School and the Royal Free Hospital.
 She moved to Oxford, where she worked at the Medical Research Council (MRC) Molecular Hematology Unit in the Weatherall Institute of Molecular Medicine and the John Radcliffe Hospital.
 She held various positions at Oxford, including a MRC Clinical Training position, a Wellcome Trust senior fellowship and an honorary consultancy.